-Today, in what is referred to as the “Fourth Industrial Revolution,” Organisations are frequently dealing with rapid changes and complex challenges.
-To survive and excel in this new, volatile environment, we need to apply a more purpose-driven approach to leadership and how we look at organisations.
+Today, organisations are frequently dealing with rapid changes and complex challenges.
+To survive and excel in this new, volatile environment, we need to apply a more purpose-driven approach to leadership and organisations.

 Most people seems to be aware of it, having experienced it in one way or another, and the concept of “purpose-driven business” is entering the mainstream.
 From my perspective, this is very encouraging as all change starts with awareness.